gvashishtha/bert-stack-overflow/3-ML-Ops/AzureServiceClassifier_MLOps.md

 ### 10. Create Azure ML service connection

-Even though we created a service connection earlier in order to create resources, we need a different service connection to the **mlops-AML-WS** workspace in order to access the trained model.
+Even though we created a service connection earlier in order to create resources, we need a different service connection to your workspace in order to access the trained model.
 To create this new service connection, go to the project settings (by clicking on the gear icon at the bottom left of the screen), and then click on **Service connections** under the **Pipelines** section:

  > Note: Creating service connection using Azure Machine Learning extension requires your user to have 'Owner' or 'User Access Administrator' permissions on the Workspace.